-The Singapore distributor appointed in 2019 continues to source opportunities that were unavailable to the Company before its appointment.
-Sales in Singapore this last financial year were down, although acceptable, impacted by Covid.
-Present enquiry levels remain very strong.
+The Singapore distributor appointed in 2019 continues to source opportunities that were unavailable to the Company before this appointment.
+Sales in Singapore this last financial year were similar to the 2021/22 financial year.

+Present enquiry levels in the region remain strong.